Music of Philadelphia: 17th century

-Colonial era and late 18th century
+18th century

-Religious music

 Philadelphia became an important center for music in North America during the colonial era and late 18th century.
 During the early colonial period, music-making took place mainly in the church and the home.
 Although the original settlers of Philadelphia were English Quakers who had little interest in music, William Penn's hospitality to other religious groups ensured the eventual growth of musical activities.
 German immigrants who began arriving in the city around 1700 brought musical instruments with them, built organs, and composed hymns.

-Some of the earliest printing of sheet music came from these German immigrants and more than 20 editions of German-language hymnals were printed in the city before 1750.
+Some of the earliest printing of sheet music came from these German immigrants and more than 20 editions of German language hymnals were printed in the city before 1750.
 By the mid-18th century the city was the leading center for music printing in the New World.
 One of the earliest English-language hymnals from the United States that still survives is an extant copy of Isaac Watts' Hymns and Spiritual Songs, printed in 1741 by Benjamin Franklin.
 Of the colonial hymnbooks in English, the largest and most significant was Urania, or A Choice Collection of Psalm-Tunes, Anthems, and Hymns, compiled by James Lyon (Philadelphia, 1761).

 Colonial Pennsylvania was home to a number of religious minority sects, several of which have played an important role in the musical development of the area.
 A number of German Pietists settled in the Philadelphia area in 1694, led by Johannes Kelpius.
 These Pietists lived along the banks of the Wissahickon Creek, and became known as the Hermits (or Mystics) of the Wissahickon.
 Kelpius was a hymn writer and musician.
 Kelpius has been said to be the composer of certain hymn tunes, although music historian Gilbert Chase doubts that he wrote the music, much of which, Chase claims, "is taken from readily identifiable German sources".
 These hymns were translated into English by Christopher Witt, a painter and musician said to have built the first private non-church organ in the colonies of North America.

 The city of Philadelphia has also been a major center for Roman Catholic church music.
 The first Catholic hymnbook published in the United States came from Philadelphia in 1787, entitled Litanies and Vesper Hymns and Anthems as They Are Sung in the Catholic Church; this collection included music scored for treble and bass, with later editions adding a third vocal section, and used highly ornamented plainchant themes in the Mass and hymns.
 The publisher Mathew Carey was particularly influential, publishing a catechism in 1794 that included hymns in later editions.